PSPatel5/Material-Onboard/README.md

 #### Extra Feautures

 By extracting '**IntroActivity**' , you will be overriding 3 factory methods which are
-- public boolean isVertical();           /// Wether to scroll horizontally or vertically
+- public boolean isVertical();         /// Whether to scroll horizontally or vertically
 - public void onDonePressed();        /// What to do on Click Done on Last page of Introduction
 - public void onSkipPressed();        /// What to do on Click of Skip Button

 This three Methods are compulsory other optional methods are:

 - showIndicators(boolean visibility);       // show/hide page indicators
+- setIndicatorColors(int selectedColor, int unSelectedColor)      // set page indicator colors
 - showPreviousButton(boolean visibility);   // show/hide  previous button
 - showSkipButton(boolean visibility);       // show/hide skip button
-- showNextButton(boolean visibility);       // show/hide next button.
+- showNextButton(boolean visibility);       // show/hide next button
+- setSkipTextColor(int textColor);          // change text color of skip button
+- setNextTextColor(int textColor);          // change text color of next button
+- setPreviousTextColor(int textColor);       // change text color of previous button

 ### Issues
 While using this library if you face any issues report use at techtainer.psp@gmail.com